 I am apparently on a non-fiction kick right now.

-Natalie tweeted this article about French parenting titled “Why French Parents are Superior” (suspiciously similar to the article “Why Chinese Mothers are Superior” which preceded Battle Hymn of the Tiger Mother) and when I saw at the end that it was an except from a new book, it was only a few clicks to see if the library already had it.
+I recently read this article about French parenting titled “Why French Parents are Superior” (suspiciously similar to the article “Why Chinese Mothers are Superior” which preceded Battle Hymn of the Tiger Mother) and when I saw at the end that it was an excerpt from a new book, it was only a few clicks to see if the library already had it.

 Happily, Bringing Up Bebe was already on order and it arrived a few days later.
 And I blazed through it in a couple of days, and then proceeded to talk the ears off every person I saw for the next few weeks.